SayakoHazuki/SPYC-STEM-Discord.py-Bot/README.md

 - a Google API OAuth2 Token (stored as `./credentials.json`)
 *(You may follow the instructions below to get the token)*

+## Downloading the files
+You may [clone this repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) onto your device, or, if you are using repl.it, [import](https://docs.replit.com/tutorials/06-github-and-run-button#:~:text=To%20import%20it%20into%20Replit,turn%20it%20into%20a%20repl.) this repository.

 ## Google API OAuth2 Token:
 #### We need a Google API OAuth2 Token to authorize the bot to read our courses and assignments on Google Classroom.
 Here's how to get the token: